kris-jusiak/talks/cppcon-2025/README.md

   - iterate - that' show you get deep understanding
   - you have a sirvey of 1000 people and ask just one 1000 times
   - testing in production-like lab might be expensive (production)
+  - cpu increateing throughput but not as much latency
   - no hypthosies - lets'try that and that -> profile ├─ Do you have code?      - code alignment, icache, ...
     ├─ Do you have functions? - stack frame size, ...